dwd/Metre/CONFIGURING.md

 #### transport.prefer

-Default: none
+Default: "any"

-By default, Metre will treat XEP-0368 or StartTLS equally, but settign this to "immediate" or "direct" will cause Metre to use offered XEP-0368 first.
+By default, Metre will treat XEP-0368 or StartTLS equally, but setting this to "immediate" or "direct" will cause Metre to use offered XEP-0368 first.

-Alternately, setting this to "starttls" will amke Metre use such connections by default.
+Alternately, setting this to "starttls" will make Metre use such connections by default.

 Metre will still honour any precedence in SRV records, and will only use these if advertised.